RStudio Connect launches R and Python to perform a variety of tasks. This includes:

 the logged-in user does not have the proper group membership.

-RStudio Connect can use PAM to establish the environment and resources available for R sessions.
+RStudio Connect can leverage PAM (Pluggable Authentication Modules for Linux) to establish the environment and resources available for R sessions when Authentication Integration with PAM has been configured.

 PAM sessions are enabled with the